 The integrated optical channel reduces mismatch loss variation by eliminating signal distorting cables and connectors associated with the use of external receivers in order to accurately characterize optical waveforms.
-The optical channel is calibrated to provide both accurate display of the received optical waveform in optical power units and measurement of the signal's average power.
-In addition, the User Cal feature provides for consistent accuracy at any wavelength between 1000 nm and 1600 nm using a source and power meter.
+The optical channel is calibrated at 1310 nm and 1550 nm to provide both accurate display of the received optical waveform in optical power units and measurement of the signal's average power.
+In addition, the User Cal feature provides for consistent accuracy at any wavelength between 1200 nm and 1600 nm using a source and power meter.

-The Agilent 83481A optical/electrical plug-in module also is a calibrated SONET/SDH reference receiver that is measured to comply to ITU-TS (formerly CCITT) G.957 and Bellcore GR-253-CORE frequency response requirements for transmitter compliance testing.
-By either pressing a front-panel button or issuing a GPIB command, a Bessel-Thomson filter (either fourth order or fifth order, depending on the option installed) is inserted into or removed from the measurement channel by a very repeatable Agilent Technologies microwave switch.
+The Agilent 83485A optical/electrical plug-in module also is a calibrated SONET/SDH reference receiver that is measured to comply to ITU-TS (formerly CCITT) G.957 and Bellcore GR-253-CORE frequency response requirements for transmitter compliance testing.
+By either pressing a front-panel button or issuing an GPIB command, a fourth-order Bessel-Thomson filter is inserted into or removed from the measurement channel by a very repeatable Agilent microwave switch.
 The switch removes the potential variability and the time wasted by manually inserting and removing the filter when alternating between high-fidelity waveform characterization and SONET/SDH compliance testing.